DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 Figure : specimen sheet in position in the imaging station as seen from the cameras eye view.

 Many herbarium sheets do not lie flat since sheet are usually stacked together and the plant specimens warp the paper.
-If this is the case  for your specimen, use a small amount of blu tack to fix down any corners that stick up.
+If this is the case  for your specimen, use a small (pin head sized) amount of blu tack to fix down any corners that stick up.
 It doesn't matter if the sheet is completely flat, but a flatter sheet is better than a wavy one.

 ![before and after blu tack sheet](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/flattening_sheet.png?raw=true)
 Figure : Use blu to tack to help flatten sheets, before (left) and after (right).
 In this case, the use of blu tack pins down the top right corner which will improve the readability of the label in this area of the sheet.